famousj/gentle-gall-intro/on-poke.md

 :lightbulb %print-state
 ```

-We should see the state and the bowl printed out.
+We should see the state printed out, just like with `+dbug`.

 Now run this:
 ```